Costa Rica: A Land of Wild Beauty & Endless Adventure

 When to go to Costa Rica?

-– Visit Osa Peninsula (November to April) for some of the best wildlife viewings in the country, with sightings of giant anteaters, monkeys, and tapir common. – Birdwatcher enthusiasts should not miss the opportunity to visit Tenorio National Park. – Watch sea turtles hatching on the Tortuguero National Park. – Visit the indigenous community in Cahuita and learn about their way of life.
+– Visit Osa Peninsula (November to April) for some of the best wildlife viewings in the country, with sightings of giant anteaters, monkeys, and tapir common. – Birding Paradise – Tenorio National Park is a must for spotting resplendent quetzals and toucans. – Adrenaline & Relaxation – Raft the Pacuare River, then unwind in Arenal’s hot springs. – Cultural Connection – Visit Cahuita’s indigenous communities to learn ancestral traditions.

 Talk to Us